zackfertig/rct_progress/README.md

 - Download the `rct-highscores` binary for your platform from the Releases page.
 - Drag and drop your files onto `rct-highscores`:
-	- Single file: Drop `CSS0.DAT` to generate a `highscores.dat` in your OpenRCT2 user folder
+	- Single file: Drop `CSS0.DAT` to generate a `highscores.dat` next to the binary (same folder as the executable/app).
-		- Windows: `%USERPROFILE%\Documents\OpenRCT2\highscores.dat`
-		- macOS: `~/Library/Application Support/OpenRCT2/highscores.dat`
-		- Linux: `~/.config/OpenRCT2/highscores.dat`
-	- Two files: Drop `CSS0.DAT` and an existing `highscores.dat` together to MERGE and write back to the dropped highscores path
+	- Two files: Drop `CSS0.DAT` and an existing `highscores.dat` together to MERGE.
+If you dropped a highscores.dat, it will be updated in-place; otherwise the merged output is written next to the binary.
 - Tip: Back up your existing highscores.dat before merging.
+- Windows: After drag-and-drop finishes, the console window stays open until you press Enter (so you can read the messages).
 - macOS (.app): Download `rct-highscores.app` and drag files onto it (Finder or Dock).
 If Gatekeeper warns, right‑click the app → Open.
 Advanced: `xattr -dr com.apple.quarantine rct-highscores.app`.
 - Linux (AppImage): When available, download `rct-highscores-*.AppImage`, mark executable, and double‑click.
 Drag files onto the launcher/icon if your desktop supports it.
 First run may offer “Integrate” into your menu.